sivabhaskare-netizen/sivabhaskare-netizen/README.md

 # 💫 About Me:
-- 🔭 I’m currently working on ... a freelance Python Trainer at Pythonlife <br>- 🌱 I’m currently learning ...
-Typescript. <br>- 👯  I’ve successfully trained 1000+ students in Python programming, covering everything from basics to advanced concepts.
-I specialize in providing study materials, hands-on tasks, and interview preparation resources to ensure effective and practical learning..<br>- 💬 Ask me about ...Python programming: Basics to advanced concepts.
-Tips and strategies for mastering Python.
-Practical approaches to task-based learning in programming.
-How to effectively prepare for Python programming interviews.
+- 🔭 I worked as a API plant inspector in Qatar petrochemicals qatar ... presently i am in india>- 🌱 I’m currently learning ... pythont. <br>- 👯  I have interest to learn about new topic and new courses related to Agentic AI and Automation.i prefered  pythonlife is one of the best platform to learn python. i understand the concepts easily with IT background
-My experience in freelancing and training over 1000+ students..<br>- 📫 How to reach me: ... vasukumarpalani@gmail.com
+ How to reach me: ... sivabhaskar.e@gmail.com